 Prerequisite: Texas Success Initiative complete in Reading and Writing.

-An overview and application of the basic counseling skills.
+(Offered only in spring semester) An overview and application of the basic counseling skills.

 DFTG 1325 BLUEPRINT READING AND SKETCHING (3-0) CREDIT 3

 An introduction to reading and interpreting working drawings for fabrication processes and associated trades.
 Use of sketching techniques to create pictorial and multiple-view drawings.